Power Corp, pot growers, and Dropbox are among these stocks set for big moves on Friday

 That would value the company at about $7.5 billion, based on Dropbox disclosures about potential shares outstanding, but there could be a pop ahead Friday: Analyst Trip Chowdhry of Global Equities Research says that if MuleSoft Inc., which sold to SalesForce this week, is worth $6.5 billion, "then by the same token DBX is easily worth $20 billion."
 He bases both valuations on a multiple of 20 times sales, better justified by Dropbox's 30 per cent annual growth, versus MuleSoft's 25 per cent.

-Friday also promises to be an active day in trading of Canadian pot stocks.
-The Senate was expected to vote Thursday night on the government's legalization legislation.
-If senators vote to kill the C-45 cannabis legalization bill, Ottawa will be forced to restart the legislative process in the House of Commons.
-That may delay a plan to legalize the drug for recreational use by summer.
+Friday also may be an active day in trading of Canadian pot stocks.
+The Senate Thursday night gave its approval in principle to the Trudeau government's bill to legalize recreational marijuana.
+Bill C-45 passed at second reading by a vote of 44-29.

+There had been some uncertainty whether the bill would be passed; cannabis stocks may see a relief rally Friday after incurring significant losses Thursday.
+Both Canopy and the Horizons Marijuana Life Sciences ETF closed down 4.2 per cent Thursday, prior to the Senate vote.

 Files from Reuters